Joe-Thompson/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Left Side, looking for a safe egg:
 Our left side base case is to find a floor that does not break the egg.
 We move our pivot to the middle of our left side array and repeat the reverse logic found above in our right side situation.

+ Runtime: O(n log n)